Gautam Bhan: Education

 A visiting undergraduate scholar at Harvard University, Dr. Gautam Bhan completed his graduation from Amherst College with Political Economy and Development Studies in 2002.
 He then did his masters on Urban Studies from University of Chicago and Doctor of Philosophy (PhD), City/Urban, Community and Regional Planning from University of California, Berkeley.

 Career

 Gautam Bhan is a senior consultant at Indian Institute for Human Settlements, an educational institution that intends to amalgamate research, teaching and practice urban housing, along with generating insight from the south.
 He was a research fellow on a study with the Society of Applied Studies for two years.
 Bhan is also the co-founder of New Text, a "print and electronic publishing house committed to expanding equitable, open and affordable access to knowledge and books".
 He appeared on TED Talks India in December 2017, where he spoke about his "bold plan to house 100 million people".

-He works as a leading columnist with The Indian Express, and has published a number of articles including those on LGBTQ+ pride and poverty.
+Bhan writes frequently for various magazines and dailies including The Caravan, Hindustan Times, India Today, Tehelka, The Indian Express and The Times of India.
+He is an active proponent of LGBT rights in India and one of the petitioners in the legal battle to decriminalize homosexuality in India.